Australia–India relations: Military relations

 India and Australia have a long history of military relations, going back before independence when Indian soldiers fought alongside Australian soldiers in a number of campaigns, including both World Wars, such as the 15,000 Indian soldiers who fought with Australians at Gallipoli.
 Every two years, Australia and India also conduct a joint naval exercise in the Indian Ocean, called AUSINDEX.
 In 2019, AUSINDEX focused on anti-submarine warfare.

 After independence, Australia offered military aid to India in 1963 in response to the Sino-Indian War.

 In recent times, India and Australia conducted a joint naval exercise, termed Malabar 2007, in the Indian Ocean alongside the US and Japan.

 The Prime Minister Anthony Albanese on his visit to India, embarked the indigenous aircraft carrier INS Vikrant and was received with a Guard of Honour.

 Some commentators have suggested that there are considerable opportunities for defence and security cooperation between India and Australia.
 Potential areas in maritime security include in naval exercises and training (such as use of the Australian Submarine Escape Training facility in Fremantle), greater cooperation in humanitarian and disaster relief operations and search and rescue, maritime border protection and maritime domain awareness.
 There are also opportunities for greater cooperation between the Indian and Australian armies and air forces (reflecting the greater use of shared platforms).

 Prime Ministers Abbott and Modi signed a landmark deal to increase their nations defence relationship in November 2014.
 Part of the framework for security co-operation includes annual Prime Ministerial meetings and joint maritime exercises.
 Areas of increased co-operation include counter-terrorism, border control and regional and international institutions.
 Prime Minister Modi stated in an address to the Australian parliament that "This is a natural partnership emerging from our shared values and interests and strategic maritime locations...Security and defence are important and growing areas of the new India-Australia partnership for advancing regional peace and stability and combating terrorism and transnational crimes."

 On 4 June 2020, India and Australia signed an agreement to provide access to one another's military bases, in order to help facilitate joint military exercises.
 Known as the Mutual Logistics Support Agreement, it allows each country to use the other's bases for the refuelling and maintenance of aircraft and naval vessels.
-The agreement was reached over a virtual summit between Prime Ministers Narendra Modi and Scott Morrison due to the COVID-19 pandemic.
+The agreement was reached over a virtual summit between prime ministers Narendra Modi and Scott Morrison due to the COVID-19 pandemic.

 Cultural relations

-Sports
+Sport

+Long-standing ties through cricket, in particular, have reinforced the popularity of the sport in both countries.
+Hockey is another sport in which both countries have long been prominent.

-Growing Indian migration and ties to Australia have helped Australian cricket grow as well as exporting traditional Indian games such as kabaddi and kho kho.
+In the 21st century, Indian migration to Australia has boosted sports like cricket, as well as exporting traditional Indian games such as kabaddi and kho kho.
+In addition, there has been increasing interest in Australian rules football in India.